For those yet to learn of it, WooCommerce is a plugin that is part of the WordPress universe.

 I’m really pleased to offer a diverse variety of services in the WooCommerce development space.
 I’m always at the

 ready to assist with you:

-Beyond these common WooCommerce services listed here, I am always happy to discuss any other task you have in mind that you need done.
+Beyond these common WooCommerce services listed here, I am always happy to discuss any other task you have in mind.

 Yes!
 It’s true a lot of people can misunderstand what a web designer does.
-Sure I do stuff on the web, but I do design as well.
+Sure, I code, but I do design as well.
 And when you bring those two together?
 Web designer!

 So I can definitely help you create a design for your WooCommerce site.
 This is something I do regularly with all my existing clients who use WooCommerce, and I’d be happy to help you too.

 I don’t offer formal training in WooCommerce platforms at this time, but I am happy to assist you with any issues you have with the website.
-I can also setup your site in a way that once it is live, most processes are automated and you need to pay it minimal attention to keep the website running at 100%.
+I can also set up your site in a way that once it is live, most processes are automated and you need to pay it minimal attention to keep the website running at 100%.

 “MUM PUT ALL OF THESE ON THE FRIDGE”